Talon sat in a corner of the roadhouse, a combination of brothel, brewery and bed’n’breakfast so long as you weren’t counting on breakfast.

 The first he knew of the trouble happening behind him was the emergency bugle that one of his troopers was blowing.
 The notes he blew signaled “surrounded, help required”.
 Talon turned Hotshot around and galloped back the way he came at their utmost top speed.
 When he broke into their previous night’s camp he saw a group of twenty Marauders surrounding his seven, no six now, troopers.
 They hadn’t even had time to saddle up and were standing in a rough circle trying to fend off three times their number.
 Furious at himself for having let this happen, Talon simply charged into the nearest group.
 Hotshot literally ran over two of their number and Talon decapitated another’s head before they galloped clear of the fight.
 The remaining troopers exploited that hole and killed several more.
 Another pass on the opposite side by Talon and Hotshot killed two more and that turned the tide.
 The remaining Marauders, having seen their surprise attack fail, turned and scattered.
 Talon ordered four of the troopers to pursue while the rest saw to Finn, who was lying on the ground unconscious.
 Not only had he received a brutal blow to the head, but someone had also cleanly cut off his hand at the wrist.
 They dressed his wounds and rigged a travois for him.
 Talon then assigned two troopers to return Finn to the base camp where he could receive better medical treatment.
 With that taken care of, Talon and Jodlin, the remaining trooper, set off to find their scattered patrol and complete the orders they’d been given.
 Finn knew it was the “luck of War” and Talon agreed but still, he always felt responsible.

 “Did you happen to see a tall blonde last night, Finn?”
-Finn pointed to the corner of the hall that Talon had occupied last night.
-There in the corner she sat, scowling at Talon.
+Finn pointed to the corner of the hall that Talon had occupied last night and held two hands together to the side of his tilted head, miming a sleeping person.
+Evidently, she had slept the whole night at that table.
+And now there in the corner she sat, scowling at Talon.

 Talon asked for a second mug and made his way over to Vanna.
 Sitting down across the low table from her, he pushed the second mug across to her.
 “Breakfast!” he exclaimed cheerfully.
 Without acknowledging the ale, she got right to the point.